wavesjs/waves-ui/README.md

 - `trace`
 - `cursor`

-The library also provides a template (`BaseShape`) to create new shapes.
+The library also provides a template (`BaseShape`) to create new kind of shapes.

 ### Interactions - Timeline-states